-During Shakespeare’s time London’s population was 200,000.
-There was a great gap between the rich and the poor but no matter how rich or poor they were, whether they were of high, middle or low social rank, they all had one thing in common: their delight in, and attendance at, the entertainment that London offered.
-The three major attractions were bear baiting, cockfighting, and entertainment that theatre offered – the Globe Theatre.
-The venues were situated in the same areas so one could have a day out and enjoy all of them, one after the other if they wanted to.
+During Shakespeare’s time London’s population was around 200,000.
+There was a great gap between the rich and the poor, but no matter how much money they had, whether they were of high, middle or low social rank, they all had one thing in common: their delight in, and attendance at, the entertainment that London offered.
+The three major attractions were bear baiting, cockfighting, and theatre.
+The venues were situated in the same areas so people could have a day out and enjoy all three of them, one after the other if they wanted to.

 Bear baiting was a huge attraction, even enjoyed by Queen Elizabeth.
 The spectators sat on benches in the round arena.
 The bear was tethered to a stake in the middle of the ring, able to move only a short distance before being drawn up sharply when it got to the end of its tether.
 That’s where the phrase ‘at the end of my tether’ comes from – the frustration and agony of not being able to go any further.
 Dogs would be released to taunt the bear, and the excitement came from the tension beween the bear and the dogs.
 The most agile dogs would be able to spring away, out of the bear’s range, but any mistakes would be fatal: a bear would kill several dogs before itself occasionally becoming the victim.
 The crowd would roar its encouragement to the bear.